lhange42/Engineering_4_Notebook/README.md

    In this [assignment](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Pictures/Copypasta_Project_2.py) I had to make a stop motion video by turning pictures into an mp4

 #### Lessons Learned
+  This assignment provided some new insights and commands.
+This part of the camera.capture line frame%03d.jpg' % frame makes the file change to whatever frame is equal to where that % symbol is. ffmpeg -r 10 -i animation/frame%03d.jpg -qscale 2 animation.mp4 this line of code is something you enter into your terminal that takes all the frames from my animation folder and creates those into a mp4 named animation.

 #### Images and links
    This [Link](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Pictures/animation.mp4) is the stop motion video